Rising damp treatments

 >>Expert help

-Given the amount of rainwater we are subjected to in the UK, it is no surprise that many of us will have experienced damp walls in our homes at some point.
-Whether it’s groundwater entering the building via rising damp, water ingress from the outside to the inside of the property, or simple condensation there are a variety of problems that can cause damp walls.
+Given the amount of rainwater we are subjected to in the UK, it is no surprise that many of us have experienced problems with damp walls.
+Whether it’s moisture entering the building via rising damp, damp patches caused by water ingress, or simple condensation, there are a variety of problems that can cause wet stains on your walls.

-Our guide below will discuss the causes of damp walls, how to identify them and the best methods of treatment.
-If you have noticed damp stains or patches in the home, then talk to our specialists today on 0800 633 5712 or contact our damp proofing team using the button below.
+Our guide will discuss the causes of damp walls, how to identify them and the best methods of treatment.
+For specialist advice call your local branch or contact our damp proofing team using the button below.

-Rising damp can only ever affect walls the property’s ground floor.
-The biggest tell-tale sign of rising damp is “tide mark” on the wall above the skirting.
-Another common symptom of rising damp is white marks left by salts that are drawn out of the brickwork.
-The salts and tide mark will often cause damage to paint or the peeling of wallpaper along with a damp musty odour.
+Rising damp is caused by capillary action and only affects ground floor walls.
+The biggest sign is a “tide mark” of moisture above the skirting.
+Another common symptom is white marks left by hygroscopic salts drawn out of the brickwork.
+The salts and moisture often cause damage to plaster, peeling wallpaper, and a damp musty odour.

 Penetrating damp refers to moisture ingress through a lateral wall.
-It is a damp problem that can penetrate walls at any level of a property.
-If water management systems like guttering or downpipes on the outside of your property look damaged or blocked then they are likely the source of a penetrating damp problem.
-Defective pointing and leaks in plumbing can cause penetrating damp.
+It can affect walls at any level of a property.
+If water management systems like guttering or downpipes on the outside of your property look damaged or blocked then they are likely the source of the problem.
+Defective pointing on the external wall pebbledash or render and leaks in plumbing can also cause penetrating damp.

-On your internal walls, penetrating damp will create damp patches that damage plaster, leave water marks and leave a damp musty smell.
+On internal walls, penetrating damp can create moisture patches.
+These can damage plaster, leave water marks and cause a damp musty smell.

-Damp on walls caused by condensation will typically manifest as black mould spots on paintwork and wallpaper.
-Condensation problems are more likely to occur on cold, outside facing walls but can affect any wall in the property given the right circumstances.
-Condensation problems are more common in the autumn and winter months when people close their windows and increase the humidity and is particularly prevalent in bathrooms and kitchens.
+Dampness caused by condensation will typically manifest as black mould spots on paintwork, wallpaper and around window frames.
+Condensation problems are more likely to occur on outside facing walls but can affect any cold surface in the property.
+Condensation and mould problems are more common in the autumn and winter months when people close their windows and increase the humidity and are particularly prevalent in bathrooms and kitchen walls.

-While there is a degree of overlap in that all of the three main types of damp can result in some similar symptoms appearing on your walls such as paint cracking or deteriorating, or damp stains and patches appearing on the wall, there are some specific traits to look out for to help you identify the type of damp in the property.
+All of the three main types of dampness can result in some similar symptoms such as paint cracking or deteriorating, or damp patches snd stains appearing on the wall.
+Thankfully, however, there are some specific traits to look out for to help you identify the type of damp in the property.

-The appearance of black spot mould is usually a giveaway that condensation is the problem, while rising damp is commonly accompanied by a tide-mark that can reach anywhere from just above the skirting board to up to 1 metre in height across the affected area of the wall.
+The appearance of black spot mould is usually a giveaway that condensation is the problem.
+While rising damp is commonly accompanied by a tide-mark that can reach anywhere from just above the skirting board to up to 1 metre in height across the affected area of the ground level wall.

-Meanwhile penetrating damp can appear at any level of the property but will have a corresponding defect on the external side of the property allowing the water ingress.
+Meanwhile, water ingress can appear at any level of the house, accompanied by a corresponding defect on the external side allowing the water to penetrate through to the inside wall.

 Damp stains will often display on external walls as well.
-In the same way that rising damp can create tidemarks on the inside of the home, they will often be present on the external side of the property too.
+In the same way that tidemarks display on the inside of the home, they will often be present on the external side of the property too.

 Penetrating damp will frequently result in moss or vegetation growing on or around the source of the water ingress on the exterior of the building.